gitpan/Exobrain/README.md

 **Step 1: Install exobrain**

+The following works for a fresh install of Ubuntu 13.10.

 Firstly, make sure you've got all the dependencies:

-    sudo apt-get install libzmq-dev libexpat-dev libnet-ssleay-perl \
+    $ sudo apt-get install libzmq-dev libexpat-dev libnet-ssleay-perl \
-        libnet-libidn-perl libcrypt-ssleay-perl cpanminus
+        libnet-libidn-perl libcrypt-ssleay-perl cpanminus make \
+        liblocal-lib-perl libmethod-signatures-perl

+Configure `local::lib` if you haven't already done so:

+    $ perl -Mlocal::lib >> ~/.bashrc
+    $ eval $(perl -Mlocal::lib)

 If installing from git, you can then use:

+    $ dzil authordeps | cpanm
-    dzil listdeps | cpanm
+    $ dzil listdeps   | cpanm
-    dzil install
+    $ dzil install

-If installing from CPAN:
+If installing from CPAN, it's just:

-    cpanm exobrain
+    $ cpanm Exobrain

+Note that Exobrain has *many* dependencies.
+If you're feeling hungry, this would be a good time to go out for a meal or find a snack.
+You can also use `cpanm --notest` instead of `cpanm` in all the lines above, which will get things installed sooner by not rigorously testing Exobrain and every one of its dependencies.

-You now have exobrain installed!
+When you return from your meal, you should find that you have exobrain installed!
 However to use it properly, you'll want to manage it with `ubic`.

 **Step 2: Configure ubic**